 DouDou Linux is for young children, with the aim of teaching them how to explore computers and learn from them.
 It provides games and educational programs suitable for kids aged 2-12 and is a safe environment that parents won’t have to watch over.

-Edubuntu is a distro for education which is partnered with Ubuntu.
-It has been created to be as easy as possible for teachers to set up, and for kids of all ages to use.
+Edubuntu has been created (thanks to an Ubuntu partnership) to be as easy as possible for teachers to set up, and for kids of all ages to use.
 It comes pre-packaged with all the best free software for education.

 Uberstudent is a distribution specifically designed for tertiary and advanced secondary students.
 It comes pre-packaged with software that makes it easy to do assignments and manage tasks.